matthewhuff89/matthewhuff89.github.io/_posts/2015-01-30-starting-meteor.md

 So I've decided on my next couple of projects.

-1. Me and my teammate Dmitri are going to restart development on our online card game, Timewangler (that name's probably going to change.)
-We're likely going to be porting that to the MEAN stack, that's still up in the air though.
+1. Me and my teammate Dmitri are going to look at making a new game.

 2. Me personally?
 I'm going to be working on learning everything I can about the Javascript-based framework [Meteor][meteor].
 Once I've got a good foundation, I'm going to rebuild a Sinatra app I made to help me with my dream journaling...using Meteor this time.
 I figure this will be a great way for me to learn a whole bunch of new technologies and work on my JavaScript at the same time!